Big Brother is Watching : The Right to Privacy for Minors

 The Amber Tickoo Case

-These decisions of the Delhi government were challenged before the Supreme Court though a public interest litigation in the Amber Tickoo case.
-The petitioners argued that the installation of these cameras would result in an infringement of the right to privacy ensured in the Puttaswamy judgement.
+These decisions of the Delhi government were challenged before the Supreme Court through public interest litigation in the Amber Tickoo case.
+The petitioners argued that the installation of these cameras would result in an infringement of the right to privacy ensured in the Puttaswamy judgment.
 They also argued that making the live feed of students available online would jeopardize the safety and security of the students.

-The Supreme Court dismissed the petition without granting any interim relief, and disposed of the case.
-Consequently, the implementation of the programme will see almost 1000 schools across Delhi equipped with CCTV camera’s by November.
+The Supreme Court dismissed the petition without granting any interim relief and disposed of the case.
+Consequently, the implementation of the program will see almost 1000 schools across Delhi equipped with CCTV cameras by November.

 Right to Privacy in Public Spaces

-The Puttaswamy judgement while broadly dealing with the issue of the right to privacy, extended the right to privacy of individuals to the public space.
+The Puttaswamy judgment while broadly dealing with the issue of the right to privacy, extended the right to privacy of individuals to the public space.

 However, in this case, the right is not being extended to minors.
-In his interview, Akshay Marathe, a member of Delhi government’s Dialogue & Development Commission Task force on school education argues that classrooms cannot be considered to be private by ‘any stretch of imagination’.
-Following the principle laid down in the Puttaswamy judgement, despite classrooms being a public space, children still possess a right to privacy, since the right is attached to their person and not the space, they are in.
+In his interview, Akshay Marathe, a member of the Delhi government’s Dialogue & Development Commission Taskforce on school education argues that classrooms cannot be considered to be private by ‘any stretch of the imagination’.
+Following the principle laid down in the Puttaswamy judgment, despite classrooms being a public space, children still possess a right to privacy, since the right is attached to their person and not space, they are in.
 The installation of CCTV cameras in classrooms would thus ignore these rights and appears to imply that minors do not possess the same right to privacy as adults.

 CCTV cameras in Schools

 A study conducted on CCTV surveillance of primary school children in Israel also concludes that the cameras lead to a growing fear in the children that they were constantly being recorded everywhere.
-The study also revealed a tension between the normalisation of school surveillance, but increased resistance to other surveillance among children which could eventually cause behavioural problems in the children outside of school.
+The study also revealed a tension between the normalization of school surveillance but increased resistance to other surveillance among children which could eventually cause behavioral problems in the children outside of school.